shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 ### Day 3

-Reviewing lesson 8: Tagging, branching and merging
+Reviewing lessons 7 and 8: Tagging, branching and merging.
+Undoing changes.

 **Link of the day**